Transfer at Kuala Lumpur Airport

 - National -> national: no check

-Do I have to leave the transit zone when I transfer?
+Do I have to leave the transit area when I change planes?

-You only have to leave the transit area if you are not checking in for the connecting flight or if you are changing terminals during the transfer.
+You only leave the transit area if you are not checking in for the connecting flight or if you are changing terminals during the transfer.

 Do I need to collect my luggage?